 3. Provide complete, clear BOM and pick-place files to the PCB assembly house.
 A BOM should note the required component reference, manufacturer, quantity, description (values, tolerance, package), P/N, and manufacturer P/N. A pick-place file should note the component reference, package, angle, X and Y coordinates, and orientation.
 Besides, you can provide the assembly drawing for the first article test, the 3D drawing of the PCBA, the schematic, and the testing file that notes the procedures and methods of end-product testing.

 4. Ask the PCB assembly house for design for test (DFT) and manufacturing (DFM), and for the best result, design for excellence (DFX).
-Don't worry about the extra service fees, as DFM, DFT, and DFX can reduce the risk of happening issues during PCB assembly or when the product is used.
+Don't worry about the extra service fees, as DFM, DFT, and DFX can reduce the risk of issues happening during PCB assembly or when the product is used.

 5. Optimize your PCB design.
 PCB design optimization doesn't mean sacrificing product functions or quality.
 On the premise of maintaining the desired effect, you can design the PCB shapes to be the normal square or rectangle and reduce the complexity of the circuit.